-- (a) New Year's Day, Good Friday, Easter Saturday, Easter Monday, Christmas Day and Boxing Day; and - (b) Public holidays as prescribed in the Australian Capital Territory; and - (c) Two other days; one of which, at the discretion of the employer, may be observed on the working day immediately following Boxing Day each year; and the other which shall be taken on any weekday during the Centre's Christmas/New Year shut down period.
+- (a) New Year's Day, Good Friday, Easter Saturday, Easter Monday, Christmas Day and Boxing Day; and - (b) Public holidaysThe following days, as prescribed in the Australian Capital Territory: Australia Day, Anzae Day, Queen's Birthday, Canberra Day and Labour Day; and - (c) Two other days; one of which, at the discretion of the employer, may be observed on the working day immediately following Boxing Day each year; and the other which shall be taken on any weekday during the Centre's Christmas/New Year shut down period.

-- (d) When Christmas Day is a Saturday or a Sunday, a holiday in lieu thereof shall be observed on 27 December. - (e) When Boxing Day is a Saturday or a Sunday, a holiday in lieu thereof shall be observed on 28 December. - (f) When New Year's Day or Australia Day is a Saturday or Sunday, a holiday in lieu thereof shall be observed on the next Monday. - 7.5.2 An employer and his or her employees may agree to substitute another day for any prescribed in this clause.
-For this purpose, the consent of the majority of affected employees shall constitute agreement. - 7.5.3 Absence before or after a holiday
+- (d) When Christmas Day is a Saturday or a Sunday, a holiday in lieu thereof shall be observed on 27 December. - (e) When Boxing Day is a Saturday or a Sunday, a holiday in lieu thereof shall be observed on 28 December. - (f) When New Year's Day or Australia Day is a Saturday or Sunday, a holiday in lieu thereof shall be observed on the next Monday. - .5.2 Where in the Australian Capital Territory public holidays are declared or prescribed on days other than those set out in clause 7.5.1, those days shall constitute additional holidays for the purpose of this Agreement. - 7.5.37.5.2 An employer and his or her employees may agree to substitute another day for any prescribed in this clause.
+For this purpose, the consent of the majority of affected employees shall constitute agreement.

+7.5.47.5.3 Absence before or after a holiday